You are here

 Today, April 29, Air Quality Awareness Week kicks off to educate Georgians about the health effects of air pollution and the meaningful actions they can take to improve outdoor air quality.
 Air Quality Awareness Week (April 29 - May 3) is a reminder that there are simple, voluntary actions we can take to make an immediate, positive impact on the air we all breathe.

 In many areas of Georgia, half of smog-forming emission comes from vehicle tailpipes so it’s up to us to do our part to reduce poor air quality across the state.
 A lot of us are already doing our part: commuters participating in Georgia Commute Options programs have collectively eliminated 1.1 million vehicle miles of travel and saved a combined $500,000 on commute costs.
-For every mile we take off the road, one pound of pollution in our air is reduced.
+For every mile we take off the road, 1 pound of pollution in our air is reduced.

 Here are a few easy ways to do your part:

 - Sign up for Smog Alerts.
 To protect public health, The Clean Air Campaign distributes Smog Alerts via email when the next day’s air quality is projected by EPD to be unhealthy.